 We've always hired a small 4WD just in case, and take it easy around shady corners in the mornings!

 Most of these roads up to the ski fields are dirt, and even if not snowing the roads can get very rutted and sometimes muddy, so having a 4WD feels so much safer.

-If you are planning to go up to any of the ski resorts, you'll have to carry chains with you (even if in a 4WD) and the rental company will supply them. almost 7 years ago
+If you are planning to go up to any of the ski resorts, you'll have to carry chains with you (even if in a 4WD) and the rental company will supply them. about 7 years ago